-19 In what circumstances and to what extent can directors and officers be held criminally liable for the business's commission of or involvement or complicity in human rights abuses?
+17 In what circumstances and to what extent can directors and officers be held criminally liable for involvement or complicity in human rights abuses?
 What elements are required to establish liability?

 Certain officers, such as directors (heads of executive bodies), can be responsible for committing offences that result from implementing their decisions.
 These include: